Academic Master

 Leadership Challenges and Dilemmas in the Nursing Profession

 Each day, nurses are faced with different situations that test their choices.
-There are moral or ethical dilemmas that they have to reconcile with their values, judgments while still fulfilling the requirements of their professional duties.
+There are moral or ethical dilemmas that they have to reconcile with their values, and judgments while still fulfilling the requirements of their professional duties.
 In today’s complex hospital environments, nursing leadership often compels the nurse to take hard decisions that can often conflict with ethical and moral values, leading to remorse or moral distress.
 This paper seeks to study and present different leadership styles and how one’s personality and leadership traits affect the choices they have to make each day in the nursing profession, using examples from a specific scenario, where I as a nurse, was faced with making an ethical, moral or legal choice, keeping organizational constraints in mind.

-As a nurse leader, It may often be necessary to embrace features from a multiple other leadership styles depending upon the situation and its requirement but regardless of the nature of leadership traits, what remains consistent between them is to act with integrity, fix realistic targets, efficiently communicate in a way to encourage other people and to appreciate the strengths of your team members.
+As a nurse leader, It may often be necessary to embrace features from multiple other leadership styles depending upon the situation and its requirement but regardless of the nature of leadership traits, what remains consistent between them is to act with integrity, fix realistic targets, efficiently communicate in a way to encourage other people and to appreciate the strengths of your team members.
 Inspiring others with your strong vision and enabling them to see the bigger picture.

 References